Ratnesh-Rajput/Ratnesh-Rajput/README.md

  <p align="left">My name is Ratnesh Singh Rajput and I'm a Fullstack Developer.

-  I'm from India, living in Bhopal and currently pursuing Computer Science.
+  I'm from India, living in Bhopal and currently pursuing Computer Science Engg.

 </p>